BlockstreamResearch/bip-frost-dkg/README.md

 the user could check that all `n` devices signal confirmation via its display.
 Alternatively, the user could check all `n` devices when generating a receiving address for the first time, which consists the first use of the threshold public key.

+If a recovering party (see [Backup and Recovery](#backup-and-recovery)) cannot (re-)obtain confirmations, this simply means they should stop using the threshold public key going forward, e.g., stop sending additional funds should to addresses derived from it.
+(But, in contrast to the bad example laid out above, it will still be possible to spend the funds, and even recovered participants can participate in signing session.)

 ### Threat Model and Security Goals